wp-plugins/seo-automatic-wp-core-tweaks/readme.txt

 28. Change H2 tags to H1
 29. Import / export your settings from another site.
 Once you set preferences the first time, just export.
 Then import that file on future domains, and you're done.

+Note:
+As of September 2013 we have integrated the <a href="http://wordpress.org/plugins/our-profiles/" target="_blank">"Our Profiles" plugin</a>, adding a new menu item with a profiles page.

 == Installation ==

 After activation, go to the SEO Automatic > Core Tweaks admin screen and use the default choices or make choices of your own.